guide

 What to do if your new home has a prepayment meter

-If your new home has a prepayment meter, the estate agent or landlord should have the key or card to top up the meter, as well as operating instructions.
+If your new home has a prepayment meter, the estate agent or landlord should have the key or card to top up the meter, as well as instructions.

-Check out our comprehensive guide to prepayment meters
+Check out our guide to prepayment meters

 FAQs

-• Can OVO start supplying energy on the day I move into my new home?
-We’ll start supplying you around 21 days after your move in.
+We’ll start supplying you around 5 days from your contract start date.
 Your welcome letter or email will let you know the exact date that we’ll start supplying you.
-Just occasionally, we may run into unexpected problems and have to push that date back a bit.
-If so, we’ll let you know right away and keep you posted about any new dates.
+If there are unexpected problems, we’ll let you know right away and keep you posted about any new dates.
 You can also track your switch in your online account.

-• Will there be energy in my new home even though OVO hasn’t started supplying it yet?
-Yes.
-The previous company will still be supplying energy.
+Will there be energy in my new home even though OVO hasn’t started supplying it yet?

-• I’m going to pay by monthly Direct Debit for my OVO energy.
-How do I pay my current supplier until you take over my supply?
 About 6 weeks after we’ve taken over your energy supply, the previous supplier will send you a bill, based on the final meter readings you’ve sent them.
-They’ll tell you whether you can pay by cheque, card or bank transfer.
+They’ll tell you whether you can pay by cheque, card, or bank transfer.
 You’ll get your first OVO bill around 6 weeks after we start supplying your energy.

-• I’m moving home.
-What do I do with my In-Home Display (IHD)?
-If you’re moving house, please leave your IHD at your old home, so the new householder can benefit from it.
+I’m moving home.
+What do I do with my In-Home Display (IHD)?If you’re moving house, please leave your IHD at your old home for the new owners.
 Remember, your current IHD only works with the smart meter at your old home, so it won’t work if you remove it.
-Please leave it somewhere easy to find for whoever’s moving in.

 Visit our Moving Home page for any other questions related to the moving home process